mnvr/Soundtrack/README.md

 Soundtrack window.
 This is the HTTP link to the shoutcast playlist file, ending in ".pls" or ".m3u".

+## Advanced

+* If you choose to hide the dock icon, you can show the Soundtrack window by right or control clicking the status bar icon.

 ## Obtaining Soundtrack

 ### Building from Source